 This showed that in Western Europe and New Zealand, annual land temperatures were really higher than considered previously - from 23 to 29 °C - at present, this is 10–15 °C higher than existing average temperatures in these regions.

-These outcomes indicate that temperatures analogous to those of the existing heat wave influencing Western Europe and other areas would turn out to be the new norm by the end of this century with elevating levels of CO
+These outcomes indicate that temperatures analogous to those of the existing heat wave influencing Western Europe and other areas would turn out to be the new norm by the end of this century with elevating levels of CO2 in the atmosphere.

 Our work adds to the evidence for a very hot climate under potential end-of-century carbon dioxide levels.